Data-based Moving Horizon Estimation under Irregularly Measured Data: Preliminaries and Setup

 where the noise-free state and output measurements are denoted by $x^d$ and $y^d$, respectively.
 The offline state and output measurement noise are denoted by $\varepsilon^d_x$ and $\varepsilon_y^d$, respectively, and we assume that $ ||\varepsilon_x^d(t)||_\infty \leq \bar{\varepsilon}_x^d$ and $||\varepsilon_y^d(t)||_\infty \leq \bar{\varepsilon}_y^d$.
 Additionally, we define

-The assumption of having regular state measurements available in an offline phase is standard in the data-based state estimation literature \citep{Turan2022,Liu2024,Mishra2024,Wolff2024} and is needed to estimate system states in a physically meaningful realization.
+The assumption of having regular state measurements available in an offline phase is standard in the data-based state estimation literature \citep{Turan2022,Mishra2024,Wolff2024} and is needed to estimate system states in a physically meaningful realization.
 This setting is also fulfilled in various applications, where in a laboratory setting during the offline phase, one can equip the system with additional sensors that might be too expensive or impossible to employ during later runtime of the system (i.e., during the online phase).
+For instance, this setting is encountered in the automotive industry, where additional sensors are installed into a vehicle in the development stage (i.e., the offline phase).
+However, in a series production (i.e., the online phase), only a limited amount of sensors is installed in the vehicle and instead observers are employed to get state information.
 Having state measurements in an offline phase is crucial for the results of our work, since, as will become clear in the next section, the online state estimate will result from linear combinations of the offline state measurements.
 This guarantees that the online state estimates are in a physically meaningful realization.
 Note that without the offline measured state trajectory, the realizations of the estimated states would be unknown, since different state trajectories can explain the given input/output data as it is well known, e.g., from the context of subspace identification \citep{VanOverschee1997}.

 In the \textit{online phase}, we only have noisy measurements of the outputs, i.e.,

 with $v(t) \in \mathbb{V} \subset \mathbb{R}^p$ but \textit{not} of the states available.
 Additionally, we allow for only \textit{few and irregular} output measurements, which is encountered in various applications where measuring is time-consuming and/or expensive.